Kinesis Data Streams vs SQS

 - SQS FIFO Queue guarantees data ordering within the message group

 Data Retention Period

->

-> - Kinesis Data Streams stores the data up to 24 hours, by default, and can be extended to 7 days
+- Kinesis Data Streams stores the data for up to 24 hours, by default, and can be extended to 365 days

-> - Kinesis and SQS Standard Queue both guarantee at-least once delivery of message
+- Kinesis and SQS Standard Queue both guarantee at least one delivery of the message.

-> - SQS FIFO Queue guarantees Exactly once delivery
+- SQS FIFO Queue guarantees Exactly once delivery

 - Kinesis supports multiple consumers

 - SQS allows the messages to be delivered to only one consumer at a time and requires multiple queues to deliver messages to multiple consumers

 - Ability to consume records in the same order a few hours later